ARTICLE SUMMARY

 Would you like to know how Pixar always manages to create bright stories in such an outstanding way?
 Read this blog post and be amazed!

-Whether you’ve grown up watching “Monsters Inc.” and “Toy Story” or not, you’re probably familiar with Pixar and its enchanting animations.
-They release one success after another and touch generations with their creativity.
+Whether or not you grew up watching “Monsters Inc.” and “Toy Story,” you’re probably familiar with Pixar and its stunning animations.
+The studio release one successful feature after another, touching entire generations with its creativity.

-But how do they manage to create bright stories from different universes in such an outstanding way?
-For starters, Pixar’s president and co-founder Edwin “Ed” Catmull managed to build an amazing team over the years and a culture in which people, diversity and creativity always come first.
-In other words, their team’s performance for itself is already high.
-Secondly—and the key to bringing assertiveness and performance to an essentially creative and abstract environment—they successfully use Lean practices.
+How do they manage to create bright stories from different universes in such an outstanding way?
+For starters, Pixar’s president and co-founder Edwin “Ed” Catmull built an amazing team over the years, and developed a culture in which people, diversity and creativity always come first.
+In other words, the team’s performance was already high.
+Secondly—and the key to introducing assertiveness and performance to an essentially creative and abstract environment—they successfully use lean practices.

-Despite the fact that Lean was born in the manufacturing environment, it’s considered a philosophy that can be used by both product and service industries.
-Companies such as Amazon, Nike and Spotify use Lean in order to add value to their customers and improve their processes—at Pixar, it isn’t any different.
+Despite the fact that Lean was born in a manufacturing environment, it’s considered a philosophy that can be used by both product and service industries.
+Companies such as Amazon, Nike and Spotify use lean principles to add value to their customers and improve their processes—at Pixar, it isn’t any different.

 In Pixar’s case, can you imagine the development of animation from scratch without being precise?
 As a complex and long (in terms of time and single steps) process, it requires the participation of different teams, apart from a variety of phases until the final product is released.